-From Jennifer on December 3rd, 2009 in Kitchen Remodel
+From Dean Dowd on December 03, 2009 in Kitchen Remodel

 While most of us think of French kitchens as somewhat old-fashioned, with lots of natural woods, stone and tile, and colors like white and country blue, the French have been updating their look like no other.

 Today, the modern French kitchen is very bold with color choices.
 Large expanses of vibrant color splash the French kitchen, giving it a very audacious appearance.
 In some cases, its the cabinets themselves that draw attention with their unique finishes of burgundy, green or fire truck red, but often its the daring colors chosen for the countertops or wall coverings that catch the eye.

 Another French trend is the broad use of lighting.
 Not only do they use natural light, but the French often illuminate every corner of the kitchen with overhead lighting, in-cabinet lighting and lights shining down on countertop spaces.

 Yes, we tend to think of the Italian kitchen as a quaint Mecca of stone hearths with large, older, white-hair-in-a-bun matriarchs arched over boiling pots of sauce.
 In reality, the modern Italian kitchen is anything but.

 Italian kitchens are designed so that the chef has everything at their fingertips and is shielded from the traffic flow in the rest of the room.
 And yet the kitchen is open and organized in such a manner that the cook can still feel like a part of the crowd, near seating and conversations.

 A small sitting bar is often attached to a kitchen island, while the main eating area is close by or separated by a half-wall.